 Protected Data Flows: Routes and forwards traffic based on source and destination IP addresses.

-If you select Protected Data Flows, you must configure Local Network and Remote Network.
+If you select Protected Data Flows, configure Local Network and Remote Network.
 After the IPsec-VPN connection is configured, the system automatically adds destination-based routes to the route table of the IPsec-VPN connection.
 By default, the routes are advertised to the route table of the transit router that is associated with the IPsec-VPN connection.

 Local Network